-You can also use product samples as little giveaway items for people who order other related products to get them interested in the sample product.
+You can also use product samples as small giveaway items for people who order other related products to get them interested in the sample product.
 It can be a great marketing tool.

-If you need to give product samples in WooCommerce there are a few ways you can do it, but you don’t want to leave the door open and have people take advantage, only ordering samples.
-So today I’m going to show you a few ways to give away product samples (or discount them) but also close the door on potential abuse.
+If you need to give product samples in WooCommerce, there are a few ways you can do it, but you don’t want to leave the door open and have people take advantage, only ordering samples.
+So today, I will show you a few ways to give away product samples and close the door to potential abuse.

-For any of these methods you’ll need to have a tool that can help you give product samples away specifically and for that, we’ll be using a special coupon extension plugin for WooCommerce.
+For any of these methods, you’ll need to have a tool that can help you give product samples away precisely, and for that, we’ll be using a unique coupon extension plugin for WooCommerce.

-Advanced Coupons is a WooCommerce extension that gives you more advanced capabilities with your standard WooCommerce coupons.
+Advanced Coupons is a WooCommerce extension that provides more advanced capabilities with your standard WooCommerce coupons.

-With Advanced Coupons installed you’ll now be able to add products to the cart in specific quantities with a specific discount on that line item, this is something you can’t do without this tool and it is very handy for giving away sample products.
+With Advanced Coupons installed, you’ll now be able to add products to the cart in specific quantities with a particular discount on that line item, this is something you can’t do without this tool, and it is convenient for giving away sample products.